Resources for Teachers

 In spring, the school’s primary PLTW contact will receive an electronic copy of the parents letter with a link to the online RIT college credit registration form.
 The letter should be distributed to qualifying students.

 The RIT grade that a student will receive is based solely on the end-of-the-year assessment stanine score.
 A stanine of 6 will equal a C; 7 will equal a B; 8 and 9 will equal an A. It is important for teachers to tell their students what their stanine/grade will be for RIT credit.
 The parents letter will also detail how the stanines translate into letter grades.

-Each teacher/school must email their qualifying students’ course grades and stanine scores to email@example.com, at the end of the course.
+Each teacher/school must email their qualifying students’ course grades and stanine scores to firstname.lastname@example.org, at the end of the course.
 Privacy laws do not allow PLTW’s assessment company to share its data.
-RIT will be kept confidential and will not be shared.
+RIT will keep this information confidential and it will not be shared.

 Students applying for RIT credit complete the registration form and send it along with a $200 check to the address listed.
 They are then “enrolled” in the current RIT semester.
 At the end of the semester, students receive a transcript.

 As students prepare to submit college applications, they should request a free transcript showing their college credits.
-A transcript request form can be downloaded from www.rit.edu/pltw
+A transcript request form can be downloaded from here.

 If a former PLTW student attends RIT, the letter (A, B, C) grade received from RIT is counted towards his/her RIT grade point average.
 If the student goes to another university, the credits are usually transferred without a letter grade.